Logo to transparent PNG

 JPG to PNG is a format change, not an image enhancement.
 Use an image editing tool if you need to fix JPEG artefacts, adjust sharpness, or improve colour.

 Likely cause: JPEG does not have an alpha channel — all pixels are fully opaque.
-When the JPEG is drawn on the canvas and exported as PNG, the entire image is opaque with whatever background colour was in the original JPEG.

 It stops further quality loss but does not improve existing quality.
 The JPEG compression artefacts already present in the source are preserved exactly in the PNG output — they do not get worse, but they do not disappear either.
 The benefit of PNG is that all subsequent saves and edits are lossless.